tcmcgee/TicTacToeRuby/README.md

 TicTacToeRuby
 =============

-Tic Tac Toe in Ruby for 8th Light
+Tic Tac Toe in Ruby

 AI uses a recursive algorithim similar to minimax on hard difficulty and has predetermined behavior on Easy.